Albumin

 Alternative Names: DBILI; Conjugated Bilirubin

-Test Code: 1DBILI
+Test Code: DBIL2

-Clinical Significance: Bilirubin is an organic compound formed by the reticuloendothelial system during the normal and abnormal destruction of red blood cells.
+Bilirubin is an organic compound formed by the reticuloendothelial system during the normal and abnormal destruction of red blood cells.
 Measurements of bilirubin are used in the diagnosis of liver disease, in the detection of hemolytic anemia, and to evaluate degrees of jaundice.

-Since the introduction of the diazo method for bilirubin determination by Ehrlich in 18831, several modifications have been proposed to enhance the reaction.
-The Evelyn-Malloy method2 employs methanol to catalyze the azo-coupling reaction of the indirect bilirubin, as well as to keep the azobilirubin in solution.
+Since the introduction of the diazo method for bilirubin determination by Ehrlich in 1883, several modifications have been proposed to enhance the reaction.
+The Evelyn-Malloy method employs methanol to catalyze the azo-coupling reaction of the indirect bilirubin, as well as to keep the azobilirubin in solution.
 A serious disadvantage of this method lies in the fact that protein may be precipitated by the methanol solution to yield falsely lowered results.

-Turnaround Time: 24 hours
+Turnaround Time: Typically, 24 hours

-Alternative Specimen Type: Serum
+Preferred Specimen Type: Serum

 Specimen Handling:

-Minimum Volume: 0.5 mL
+• Minimum: 0.5 mL

 Specimen Stability:

-Refrigerated: 7 days
+• Refrigerated: 7 days

-Frozen: 6 months
+• Frozen: 6 months

-Ambient: 2 days
+• Ambient: 2 days

 Rejection Criteria:

-· Gross hemolysis
+• Gross hemolysis

 CPT: 82248